Nothing Lasts Forever (Thorp novel)

-Nothing Lasts Forever is a 1979 action thriller novel by American author Roderick Thorp, a sequel to his 1966 novel The Detective.
 The novel is mostly known through its 1988 film adaptation Die Hard starring Bruce Willis.
 In 2012, the book was brought back into print and released as an ebook for the 24th anniversary of the film.

 Plot

-Retired NYPD detective Joe Leland is visiting the 40-story office headquarters of the Klaxon Oil Corporation in Los Angeles on Christmas Eve, where his daughter Stephanie Leland Gennaro works.
+Retired NYPD detective and recovering alcoholic Joe Leland is visiting the 40-story office headquarters of the Klaxon Oil Corporation in Los Angeles on Christmas Eve, where his daughter Stephanie Leland Gennaro works.
+On the flight to LA, he makes a connection with airline stewardess Kathi Logan before landing, whereupon he is picked up by a limousine and driven to the Klaxon tower.